What Does Renters Insurance Cover

 Standard policies cover named perils: very not-fun occurrences like kitchen fires, lightning, windstorm, hail, smoke, vandalism, theft (at home or elsewhere), freezing, damage from aircraft or vehicles, and riots, to name a few.

-That means that if your clothes, furniture, electronics, or jewelry are damaged or destroyed by a named peril, your renters insurance policy can help cover the costs.
+That means that if your clothes, furniture, electronics, collectibles, or jewelry are damaged or destroyed by a named peril, your renters insurance policy can help cover the costs.
 The same might even go for food loss.

 Temporary living expenses